indika/blog/_posts/2014-01-11-cooking-with-chef.md

 The root privileges are required to make changes to openssl.
 Should I not be a bit more paranoid here?

-After you have installed it, you have to source it.
+After it is installed, it has to be activated.

 {% highlight bash %}
 source /Users/indika/.rvm/scripts/rvm